Theminijohn/cerberus/README.md

 ## Project Info

 I started this Project ± 2 Weeks ago, so everyting you see here is in a very messy state.
+You can see what gems and plugins i use in the gem file.

-## Tools & Plugins used
+Right now i'm working on the UI and '[Versioning](https://github.com/airblade/paper_trail)' so i can track and display changes over time.